MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-certification-submissions.md

 To develop your device, download the [Windows Driver Kit (WDK)](../download-the-wdk.md).

 To test your device, download the [Windows Hardware Lab Kit (Windows HLK)](/windows-hardware/test/hlk/windows-hardware-lab-kit) for Windows 10.
-For previous operating systems, download the [Windows Hardware Certification Kit (Windows HCK)](/windows-hardware/test/hlk/windows-hardware-lab-kit) or [Windows Logo Kit (WLK)](https://go.microsoft.com/fwlink/p/?LinkId=219237).

 After you develop and test your product, you can submit the results with a hardware submission.